MastMind/MineTunnel/README.md

 # Encryption

 The app supports encryption.
 Any encryption is presented as encryption plugins.
-An encryption pluging is a special `.so` library with specific external functions.
+An encryption pluging is a special `.so` library with the specific external functions.
 More detailed about how to write a custom encryption plugin [here](https://github.com/MastMind/MineTunnel_xor_encryptor "xor encryption example").
-The tunnels in encryption mode will be encrypted by plugin's algorythm (it means all packet will be encrypted).
-It supports only symmetric encyptions (asymetric will be available in future).
+The tunnels in encryption mode will be encrypted by plugin's algorythm (it means all packets will be encrypted).
+It supports only symmetric encryptions (asymetric will be available in future).
 For adding encryption it requires to register an encryption plugin in general section at the first order:
 ```
 encryption_plugins : [